Medicare Premiums and Deductibles for 2017

 Medicare Part A deductible and coinsurance

-Medicare Part A pays all covered hospital, skilled-nursing facility, and home health-care services for each benefit period except for the deductible and coinsurance.
+Medicare Part A helps cover hospital, skilled-nursing facility, and home health-care services for each benefit period except for the deductible and coinsurance.

 - 1 through 60 days: $0 coinsurance

-- 91 days and beyond: $644 per day coinsurance for each lifetime reserve day (You get 60 lifetime reserve days)
+- 91 days and beyond: $658 per day coinsurance for each lifetime reserve day (you may get up to 60 lifetime reserve days in your lifetime)

-- After lifetime reserve days are used up: You pay all costs
+- After lifetime reserve days are used up: Medicare typically doesn’t cover your inpatient hospital stay.

 - 1 through 20 days: $0 coinsurance

-- 101 days and beyond: You are responsible for all costs.
+- 101 days and beyond: You are responsible for all costs unless you have a separate insurance policy that covers these costs.

 Medicare Part B premiums